Best Kids Bikes: 10 Best Brands

 Cleary Bikes

-Rugged and durable bikes built for neighborhood adventures
+Rugged build for neighborhood adventures

 Child standing up on the pedals and riding Cleary Hedgehog bike

-Rugged and durable, Cleary Bikes are ideal for your neighborhood adventurer.
+Rugged and durable, Cleary Bikes are designed for your neighborhood adventurer.
 The wider tires and slightly aggressive geometry of Cleary Bikes empower kids to take things off-road, through ditches, down dirt hills… basically whatever terrain your neighborhood is made of, your child can dominate on a Cleary.
 For kids who have a passion for riding and push their bikes to the limit, a Cleary Bike is ideal.

 With steel frames, Cleary bikes weigh just a bit more than a brand like woom, but these bikes are made to take a beating and will keep on rolling for years to come.
-To aide in durability, the Cleary’s geared bikes are built with internally geared hubs, which eliminates the need for notoriously finicky derailleurs.
+To aid in durability, Cleary’s geared bikes are built with internally geared hubs, which eliminates the need for notoriously finicky derailleurs.

 Frog Bikes